-- recognises the asset received in accordance with the recognition requirements of other applicable accounting standards (eg AASB 9.
-AASB 16, AASB 116 and AASB 138) - recognises related amounts (being contributions by owners, lease liability, financial instruments, provisions, revenue or contract liability arising from a contract with a customer) - recognises income immediately in profit or loss as the difference between the initial carrying amount of the asset and the related amount.
+· recognises related amounts (being contributions by owners, lease liability, financial instruments, provisions, revenue or contract liability arising from a contract with a customer)

+carrying amount of the asset and the related amount.

 If a contract liability is recognised as a related amount above, the Company recognises income in profit or loss when or as it satisfies its obligations under the contract.